Red Bull explain 'exciting' engine hire of Mercedes' Ben Hodgkinson - but rule out move for Andy Cowell

 "But we're attracting some great talent and looking forward to making some announcements in due course as we build this venture."

-Horner reiterated that the new engine division is "probably the biggest investment Red Bull have made in Formula 1 since acquiring the team from Jaguar back in 2004", with the team particularly focusing on the new engines post-2025.
+Horner reiterated that the new engine division is "probably the biggest investment Red Bull have made in Formula 1 since acquiring the team from Jaguar back in 2004", with the team particularly focusing on the new engines from 2025.

 "It's tremendously exciting for us," said Horner.
 "Here, we've created a campus and the latest addition to this campus is going to be bringing the engine business in-house here in Milton Keynes, building a brand new bespoke facility to house some of the best engineering talent in the business with a key focus on the future regulations.